mcv-m6-video/mcv-m6-2018-team9/README.md

 - Mas, I., Prol, H., Puyoles, J., Grau, M., [Video Surveillance for Road Traffic Monitoring](https://www.overleaf.com/read/jnbhxkndbrmt), *5th Workshop on Road Traffic Monitoring*, 2018.

+This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_US">Creative Commons Attribution 3.0 Unported License</a>.

 ### Presentations

 In addition to the source code we will keep updated this section with